VAT on vans explained for businesses

-5 Jul 2020If you remember the theme tune from ‘Only Fools and Horses’, you’ll know that Del Boy was a great advocate for ‘no income tax, no VAT’.
+5 Jan 2026If you remember the theme tune from ‘Only Fools and Horses’, you’ll know that Del Boy was a great advocate for ‘no income tax, no VAT’.
+In this article, we’re not recommending Del Boy’s practices, or suggesting you pay with a briefcase full of used fivers, but explaining how to avoid VAT when buying a van.

 VAT on a van for business

 If you’re planning to buy a new or used van for your business, be aware that you could pay an additional 20 percent on top of the ticket price.
-That 20 percent is the VAT that a seller must charge you and then pay to HMRC – provided they are a registered VAT business themselves.
+That 20 percent is the VAT that a seller must charge you and then pay to HMRC, provided they are a registered VAT business themselves.

-That will be the position for most dealerships, although the situation could vary if you were buying from another type of business, or a private individual.
+That will be the position for most dealerships, although the situation could vary if you were buying from another type of business or a private individual.
 If the other business is VAT-registered, they must also charge you VAT.
 That is unlikely to be the case for private individuals selling a van.

-VAT of 20 percent is the basic starting point when you are calculating the likely total cost for your next VAN.
-However, there are a number of scenarios where you can avoid the additional cost of VAT – either by not having to pay at the time you buy or by reclaiming the VAT after the purchase.
+VAT of 20 percent is the basic starting point when you are calculating the likely total cost for your next Van.
+However, there are a number of scenarios where you can avoid the additional cost of VAT, either by not having to pay at the time you buy or by reclaiming the VAT after the purchase.

 Related: Benefit In Kind: When does a van become a company car?